cypnk/Cabin-Life/Power Storage/README.md

 * Graphite foil sheets or carbon rod electrodes
 * Carbon foam (optional, but will increase charge/discharge efficiency by adding surface area to positive electrode)

+As an alternative to pre-made carbon foam, a powder organic material, such as table sugar, can be heated with a finely mixed blowing agent until carbonized.
+The material should be left to cool before exposing it to ambient air.
+The resulting carbon material can then be formed into an electrode with a very high surface area.
+The greater the surface area of the electrodes, the greater the amps the battery is able to handle.

 **Tools and utensils:**
 * Metal snips, also called tin snips or aviation snips
 * Pliers